david-beauchesne/FoodWeb-MultiStressors/fwms.md

 ## Notes {-}

 - In it's current form, I believe that the contribution portion is not good enough
-- I wonder whether the qualitications should be more in depth.
+- I wonder whether the qualifications should be more in depth.
 - Right now, the letter is 43 words over the word limit.
 - Also, this text might be better than the current abstract